rymdkraftverk/tails/README.md

 `clean` - Delete `node_modules` in root and subfolders

-`install` - Installs dependencies in root, backend and signaling
+`install` - Install dependencies in root, backend and signaling

 ### z-index